SuvidT/Github-User-Activity-CLI/README.md

 Handle errors gracefully, such as invalid usernames or API failures.
 Use a programming language of your choice to build this project.
 Do not use any external libraries or frameworks to fetch the GitHub activity.

+# Desclaimer:
+This project is still in progress